 “That’s exactly what Hunter said when he entered the room.”

 Hunter knew I love to read.
 He knew I love books.
 I didn’t spend time saying, “Hunter, I want you to know I love books.”
 It was something I naturally modeled in my life.

 What is most important to you?

 When our kids were junior and senior high school, I worried what I was modeling.
 Would the only thing they remember during those years was the back of my head, as I stared at the computer.
-We didn’t have smartphones back then.
-I was afraid they’d walk by and see me staring at the computer all the time because we had an online business.

 In order to model reading and writing for the love of learning, I blocked my time.
 I homeschooled in the morning and didn’t get on the computer, except to print out a test.
 I did my computer work in the afternoon while our kids were at activities or playing with friends.
 How are you modeling your love for learning?